JesseWong333/LRCP/README.md

 </div>

 # Installation
-This repository is based on [OpendCood.](https://opencood.readthedocs.io/en/latest/md_files/installation.html), please also refer the docments to install.
+This repository is based on [OpendCood.](https://opencood.readthedocs.io/en/latest/md_files/installation.html), please also refer the documents to install.
 ### prepare environment
 ```bash
 # you may change the version based on your system